Who is this article for?

-Archive encryption upgraded from the standard security option.
-There are two enhanced security options: Archive key password and custom key.
-Enhanced security options are available in version 4.x of the Code42 app, as well as version 5.2.x or later of the Code42 app.
+An encryption level upgraded from the standard security option.
+Code42 has two enhanced security options: archive-key password and custom key.
+Enhanced security options are available in version 4.x of the Code42 app, and version 5.2.x or later of the Code42 app.

-Once an archive has been in cold storage for the time of its cold storage retention period, the archive expires.
-Archive expiration represents a short, additional buffer between recoverable archives and permanent deletion.
+After an archive has been in cold storage for the length of its retention period, the archive expires.
+This is a short, additional buffer between recoverable archives and permanent deletion.
 Expired archives are kept for 20 days (by default), then permanently deleted.

-The device's public IP address as seen by the authority server.
+A device's public IP address as seen by a Code42 server.

 File Search web app

-The interface that administrators, security personnel, and legal professionals use to search files.
+The Code42 console interface that authorized personnel use to search files.

-(1) Globally Unique IDentifier.
-A number generated and assigned to each device, plan, and Code42 server in your Code42 environment.
+- Globally Unique IDentifier.
+A number generated and assigned to each device, plan, and server in the Code42 environment.
 Used by Code42 for Enterprise to associate each device with its backup archive.

-(2) A Code42 app command-line command for viewing and manipulating the GUID value for the current device.
+- A Code42 app command-line interface command to view and manipulate the GUID value for the current device.

-The process that analyzes data in a user's archive to make it searchable.
+The process that analyzes backed-up files to make them searchable.

-The process of saving only the changes in files since the last backup.
+The process of saving only the parts of files that changed since the last backup.

 The very first backup performed on a specific source device.
-The initial backup of selected files is significantly longer than subsequent, incremental backups.
-See also: incremental backup.
+The initial backup of files takes significantly longer than later, incremental backups.

-A legal hold is a process that an organization uses to preserve all forms of relevant information when litigation is reasonably anticipated.
+The process when selected files on a user’s device are preserved, for example if a lawsuit is anticipated.
 The Code42 platform provides a central, well-organized archive for the discovery of electronically stored information (ESI) on laptops and desktops in the event of litigation.
-The legal hold application enables legal teams to create and manage all legal holds.
+The Code42 Legal Hold application enables legal teams to create and manage their organizations’ legal holds.

-The default account with the SYSADMIN role that is created when you install your Code42 server.
+The default account that is created when you install an on-premises Code42 server.
+The local administrator for an on-premises Code42 environment has the SYSADMIN role.
 The username for this account can be changed, but the account itself cannot be deleted or deactivated.

-A type of backup destination that is directly attached to the source device, e.g. a directory on the file system or an external drive.
+A type of backup destination that is attached directly to the same device.
+For example, a folder in the file system or an external drive.

-A server appliance that uses enterprise-grade hardware selected by Code42 and runs the Code42 server software.
-Managed appliances are remotely monitored and managed by Code42 and can be purchased from Code42 or a Code42-authorized agent.
+An on-premises server appliance that uses enterprise-grade hardware selected by Code42 and runs the Code42 server software.
+Managed appliances are monitored and managed remotely by Code42.

 Managed Private Cloud